ADDALemos/RBN/index.md

 * Repair i - negates a regulator
 * Repair g - changes AND function to OR function
 Note: All the combinations of repairs are allowed, and they need to be written in alphabetical order.
+Some examples with small networks are available in the folder: `examples/repairs`.
 ### Model

 The model has to be encoded in Boolsim ([format](http://www.colomoto.org/formats/boolsim.html)).